seaguest/cache/README.md

 - **Two-level cache** : in-memory cache first, redis-backed
 - **Easy to use** : simple api with minimum configuration.
-- **Data consistency** : all in-memory instances will be notified by `Pub-Sub` if any value gets updated, redis and in-memory will keep consistent (if cache update policy configured to UpdatePolicyBroadcast).
+- **Data consistency** : all in-memory instances will be notified by `Pub-Sub` if any value gets deleted, other in-memory instances will update.
 - **Concurrency**: singleflight is used to avoid cache breakdown.
 - **Metrics** : provide callback function to measure the cache metrics.